moipo/online-shop/README.md

 use the following commands to run this project properly with Docker and PostgreSQL (fixtures required):

   docker-compose up

+  then write in a different console:

   docker-compose exec django_project python3 manage.py migrate

   docker-compose exec django_project python3 manage.py loaddata fixtures/fixture.json --app shop